Storm Petrels of The Petrel Station

 Scientific name: Pelagodroma marina

-They feed in classic storm petrel style, but more relaxed than the others, bouncing along off the surface with both feet, hovering over the water, and picking tiny bits of food off the surface.
+White-faced Storm Petrels are a delight to encounter, as they bounce along off the surface with both feet, hovering over the water, and picking tiny bits of food off the surface.
+They breed locally and we regularly get good numbers of them through spring and summer.

 Wilson’s Storm Petrel